This post created by ignored player and thus hidden.

 Will my hero/character stay the same over time - as in, can I change it at will, or am I stuck with it, or can I only change it when I restart the game?

-There will be options to visually customize character at any time.
+There are options to visually customize character at any time.
 Also items you find in the game can be equipped and will visually differentiate your hero.

 What kind of items can I find for my hero?